-PROJECTS - 2017-19 BIEI NNIUM

-Location: Port Ha Port Hadlock
+Location: Port Hadlock

 Project Summary: This project relocates the staff from Port Hadlock to Port Townsend.
 The majority of ESD's customers originate in Port Townsend and it is difficult to commute to Port Hadlock.
 ESD will colocate with DSHS in Port Townsend.

-Effective Date: October October 1, 2017
+Effective Date: October 1, 2017

 Estimated Square Feet: 778 (0)

-Full Service Costs: (Change from FY17) FY17: \$13,000 FY18: \$14,000 (+\$1,000) FY19: \$14,000 (+\$1,000)

-One-Time Costs: \$52, 000

-Location: Tacoma L

-Project Summary: participa facility r This project creates a one-stop WorkSource location to house all the required participants of the Workforce Innovation and Opportunity Act.
+Project Summary: This project creates a one-stop WorkSource location to house all the required participants of the Workforce Innovation and Opportunity Act.
 The current facility requires ESD staff to be broken up and does not offer adequate parking for high customer numbers.

-Effective Date: June 1, 2 2018

-Estimated Square Feet: 15,000 ((-3,122)
+Effective Date: June 1, 2018 Estimated Square Feet: 15,000 (-3,122)

-Full Service Costs: (Change from FY17) FY17: \$333,000 FY18: \$337,000 (+\$4,000) FY19: \$375,000 (+\$42,000)

-One-Time Costs: \$436,000

-Location: Chehalis s
+Location: Chehalis

 Project Summary: This project relocates the WorkSource office to a new location in Chehalis.
 The current facility is in a state of neglect and the current owner is not maintaining the building.
 ESD and its partners are seeking a newer location, closer to the new growth business areas of Chehalis to increase both visibility and access for customers.
 The smaller office will save about \$7,000 a year.

 Effective Date: November 1, 2018

-Estimated Square Feet: 5,000 (-8 892)
+Estimated Square Feet: 5,000 (-892)

-Full Service Costs: (Change from FY17) FY17: \$112,000 FY18: \$112,000 (+\$0) FY19: \$107,000 (-\$5,000)
+(Change from FY17) (+\$0) (-\$5,000)

+Location: Western Washington (Exact location undetermined at this time)

+Project Summary: This project creates a large claims center in Western Washington.
+The exact location is undetermined at this time as the scope and business needs of the program have yet to be defined.

+Effective Date: October 1, 2018

+(Change from FY17) (+\$0) (+\$870,000)

-One-Time Costs: \$145,00 0
+One-Time Costs: \$5,263,000

+Estimated Square Feet:

+Location: Seattle13

-Location: Seattle 13 Project Summary: ESD intends to relocate to the Southeast Seattle Opportunity Center at Othello Station.
+Project Summary: ESD intends to relocate to the Southeast Seattle Opportunity Center at Othello the process.

+Station.
 ESD and its partners would relocate its WorkSource operation from Rainier Ave to the new location.
 The new site will maintain high levels of public access through public transit.
-The relocation will also allow ESD to downsize in the process.
-SESEOC is a community project supported by legislators, King County, City of Seattle, community and technical colleges, and many neighborhood and community organizations.
-Effective Date: Estimated Square Feet: July 1, 2021 11,500 (-2,000)
+The relocation will also allow ESD to downsize in community organizations.

+SESEOC is a community project supported by legislators, King County, City of

+Seattle, community and technical colleges, and many neighborhood and

+Effective Date: July 1, 2021 Estimated Square Feet: 11,500 (-2,000)